open-organization/governance/ambassador-program-description.md

 ## Selection/Candidacy

-The Open Organization team at Opensource.com will invite particularly engaged community members, thought-leaders, and practitioners to join the program.
+The Open Organization team at Opensource.com invites particularly engaged community members and practitioners to join the program.
 Current members can also nominate potential members.

-Participants can contribute at any of the following participation tiers:
+People who join us can contribute at any of the following participation tiers:

 * Supporter
 * Contributor
 * Ambassador

-To discuss participation in any capacity, please contact the (Opensource.com staff)[https://opensource.com/contact] or [the open organization ambassadors](https://github.com/open-organization-ambassadors/).
+To discuss participation in any capacity, just contact the (Opensource.com staff)[https://opensource.com/contact] or [the open organization ambassadors](https://github.com/open-organization-ambassadors/).

 ## Membership Benefits